 Injection Clinic

-- The area to be injected is then cleaned with a sterile anti septic solution to reduce the risk of infection following the injection
+Sterilisation: The area is cleaned with a sterile antiseptic to minimise any risk of infection.

 Frequently Asked Questions